Susceptible-Infected Epidemics on Evolving Graphs: Proof of Theorem

-We first prove Lemma \ref{couple} before proving Theorem \ref{critical_value}.
-We define three set of edges in evoSI at time $t$. {\it Active edges}, denoted by $\mathcal{E}^a_t$, are the edges at time $t$ that connect an infected vertex and a susceptible vertex. {\it Uninfected edges}, denoted by $\mathcal{E}^0_t$, connect two susceptible vertices. {\it Inactive edges}, denoted by $\mathcal{E}^i_t$, have both ends infected.
-Once an edge becomes inactive it remains inactive forever.
-The three sets form a partition of all edges.
+{\bf Construction of evoSI.} We define three sets of edges in evoSI at time $t$: \begin{itemize} \item {\it Active edges}, denoted by $\mathcal{E}^a_t$, are the edges at time $t$ that connect an infected vertex and a susceptible vertex. \item {\it Uninfected edges}, denoted by $\mathcal{E}^0_t$, connect two susceptible vertices. \item {\it Inactive edges}, denoted by $\mathcal{E}^i_t$, have both ends infected.
+Once an edge becomes inactive it remains inactive forever. \end{itemize} The three sets form a partition of all edges.

 The three set-valued processes just defined are right-continuous pure jump processes.
 At time 0 we randomly choose a vertex $u_0$ to be infected. $\mathcal{E}^a_{0}$ consists of the edges with one endpoint at $u_0$. $\mathcal{E}^0_{0}$ is the collection of all edges in the graph minus the set $\mathcal{E}^a_0$. $\mathcal{E}^i_{0}=\emptyset$.
 We will consider the corresponding sets for delSI, but they will be denoted by $\mathcal{D}_t$ to avoid confusion.